 Caring for Your Native Onions

 The most important detail of prairie onion care is division.
-Because the seeds take such a long time to produce a flowering plant, the best way to ensure blooms is from divisions of the bulbs.
+Since the seeds take such a long time to produce a flowering plant, the best way to ensure blooms is from divisions of the bulbs.
 Each division will become a new plant.

 Additionally, good drainage and once a year fertilizer or bone meal in spring will get your wild prairie onion off to a good start for the blooming season.